jorinvo/me/content/post/learn-elixir-by-creating-a-command-line-application.md

 and introduce the setup for basic Elixir projects.<!--more-->

 Lately I have been fascinated by [Elixir](https://elixir-lang.org/).
 It is a nice little language built on a rock-solid foundation: the BEAM - Erlang's virtual machine.
-Not just the syntax, which is pretty easy on the eyes with its Ruby-esque look, but also available articles and tooling welcome you with simple instructions and intuitive to use interfaces.
+Not just the syntax, which is pretty easy on the eyes with its Ruby-esque look, but also available posts and tooling welcome you with simple instructions and intuitive to use interfaces.

 Building on Erlang which has been a functional language from the beginning, functional concepts are center to Elixir and they don't feel misplaced or like an afterthought as I often get the feeling with functional languages built on top of the JVM or JavaScript runtimes.